spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/marketplace/install-the-marketplace-merchant-portal-core-dynamic-multistore-feature.md

 ---
-title: Marketplace MerchantPortal Core + Dynamic Store feature integration
+title: Install the Marketplace MerchantPortal Core + Dynamic Multistore feature
 last_updated: Apr 25, 2023
 description: This document describes the process how to integrate the Marketplace MerchantPortal Core + Dynamic Store feature into a Spryker project.
 template: feature-integration-guide-template